 In 1927, Burke donated the lookout area to the Government, requesting a name change from Barnes’ Lookout (the name of an original early property owner) to Burke’s Lookout.
 Read more about local properties and the Doongalla Homestead.

 Sadly, little remains of the Doongalla Homestead mansion.
 Fires of 1932 destroyed the home, leaving only the stables and servants quarters.
 Parks Victoria Rangers now occupy the original servants quarters building and the stables have long since gone.
-The front steps, leading up to where the grand home once stood, are still there.
+The front steps, leading up to a picnic area and to where the grand home once stood, are still there.

 Doongalla Homestead Walking Tracks

 - Walks vary in distance, all tracks have some steep sections and can become slippery when wet.

 - Mountain Bike Riders and Horse Riders may be present on some tracks, take care.

 - Toilets are available at the Stables picnic area.

 - Parking at Stables Picnic area or Homestead area.

 GET DIRECTIONS TO DOONGALLA HOMESTEAD

 PUBLIC TRANSPORT: There is no easy way to reach Doongalla by public